-The above-ground and underground relics excavated in the Central Area of the Imperial Citadel of Thang Long - Hanoi are outstanding evidence of the long-term cultural exchange process.
+The above-ground and underground relics excavated in the Central Sector of the Imperial Citadel of Thang Long - Hanoi are outstanding evidence of the long-term cultural exchange process.
 In the photo: Doan Mon relic

 The dossier was registered in September 2008 and officially submitted to UNESCO in January 2009.
-UNESCO conducted strict appraisal procedures through the ICOMOS (International Council on Monuments and Sites) advisory body, and has now been recognized as a World Cultural Heritage by the World Heritage Committee of 21 member countries.
-The recognition of the Central Sector of the Imperial Citadel of Thang Long - Hanoi as a World Cultural Heritage is an honor and pride for all Vietnamese people, a gratitude to the ancestors who have contributed to the creation, construction and enrichment of the historical and cultural values of Thang Long - Hanoi with a thousand years of civilization, a priceless asset left for future generations, and also a potential and strength for the economic - cultural - social development of the Capital and the country.
-This also poses great tasks and responsibilities for Hanoi city in managing, preserving, embellishing and promoting the value of the heritage.
+UNESCO conducted strict appraisal processes through the ICOMOS (International Council on Monuments and Sites) advisory body, and has now been recognized as a World Cultural Heritage by the World Heritage Committee consisting of 21 member countries.
+The recognition of the Central Sector of the Imperial Citadel of Thang Long - Hanoi as a World Cultural Heritage is an honor and pride for all Vietnamese people, a tribute to the ancestors who have contributed to the creation, construction and enrichment of the historical and cultural values of Thang Long - Hanoi with a thousand years of civilization, a priceless asset left for future generations, and also a potential and strength for the economic, cultural and social development of the Capital and the country.
+This also poses great tasks and responsibilities for Hanoi city in managing, preserving, embellishing and promoting the value of heritage.
 In the immediate future, it is necessary to focus on organizing well the reception of people and domestic and international tourists to visit the heritage on the occasion of the 1000th anniversary of Thang Long - Hanoi.
 Source: https://quochoi.vn/hoatdongcuaquochoi/cackyhopquochoi/quochoikhoaXIII/Pages/danh-sach-ky-hop.aspx?ItemID=7526&CategoryId=0Central Area of Thang Long Imperial Citadel - World Cultural Heritage

 Same category